ray-project/ray/doc/source/serve/deploy-many-models/multi-app.md

 ## Adding, Deleting, and Updating Applications
-The config submitted to the cluster describes the target state for Ray Serve.
-Consequently, Ray Serve will add, remove, or update based on the list of applications in the config and the config options set for each application.
-* To add an application, add a new entry under the `applications` field.
-* To delete an application, remove the corresponding entry under the `applications` field.
-* To update an application, modify the config options in the corresponding entry under the `applications` field.
+You can add or remove entries under the `applications` field to add or remove applications from the cluster.
+This will not affect other applications on the cluster.
+To update an application, modify the config options in the corresponding entry under the `applications` field.

 :::{note}
-The update behavior for each application when a config is resubmitted is the same as the old single-application behavior.
+The update behavior for an application when a config is resubmitted is the same as the old single-application behavior.
 For how an application reacts to different config changes, see [Updating a Serve Application](serve-inplace-updates).
 :::

 ## Sending requests to applications using Serve handle